camba1/gotemp/vault/README.md

 While this is great, there are one caveat:

 - Whenever changes are pushed to any of the microservices the associated patch must be applied as well
+- Alternatively, the patches could be merged with the original deployment manifests.

 ### Removing Vault integration